iamsogoodlo/QuickNurse/README.md

 ## Troubleshooting

 *   **`sh: vite: command not found` (Frontend):** Make sure you have run `npm install` in your frontend project directory.
+*   **Blank screen after pulling updates:** New dependencies may have been added.
+Run `npm install` again in the frontend folder to ensure all packages are installed.
+This is often required if the patient dashboard page appears completely blank after a pull.
 *   **`Error: Cannot find module './db/connection'` (Backend):** Ensure the file `quicknurse-api/db/connection.js` exists and is correctly placed.
 Also, check that `server.js` is trying to import it correctly.
 *   **"Failed to fetch" errors in browser:**
     *   Verify your backend API server is running (check its terminal window).